Mickjitsu/opensourcenews/opensourcenews/README.md

 - Navigature clearly and effectively across the site
 - Find specific information they require
-- Read about the class schedule and equipment
+- Read news articles from our top 5 news categories
-- Get in touch via our contact page.
+- Log in to leave / vote on comments